Tom-Bom-badil/samson_trovis_557x/tools/readme.txt

 Settings file (xslx):

-Thanks to user ClearY /ClearEyetem) from the Haustechnikdialog forum for providing this: https://www.haustechnikdialog.de/Forum/t/226142/Neue-Fernwaermeanlage-How-to-start The file helps you to note all settings of your Trovis.
+Thanks to user ClearY / ClearEyetem) from the Haustechnikdialog forum for providing this: https://www.haustechnikdialog.de/Forum/t/226142/Neue-Fernwaermeanlage-How-to-start The file helps you to note all settings of your Trovis.